copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Port L's descriptive hit messages patch (slightly modified), which changes messages such as "You hit foo" and "Foo hits" into more descriptive messages based on the weapon, attack type, or monster making the attack.
+- Add the descriptive misses system, which changes some "X misses Y" messages into ones about some piece of the defender's gear blocking the attack.

 ### Architectural changes